mindspore-ai/docs/docs/serving/docs/source_en/serving_model.md

 In the preceding code:

 1. The input parameter `model_file` indicates the model file name.
 2. The input parameter `model_format` indicates the model format.
-Currently, when MindSpore is used as the inference backend, the Ascend 310 and Ascend 710 environment supports both `OM` and `MindIR` model formats, and the Ascend 910 and GPU environment only supports the `MindIR` model tformatspe.
-When the inference backend is MindSpore Lite, only the `MindIR_Opt` model format is supported.
-Currently, models in `MindIR` format exported from MindSpore and models exported from other frameworks need to be converted to `MindIR_Opt` format using MindSpore Lite conversion tool.

 3. If the first dimension of the model input and output is not the `batch` dimension, you need to change the value of `with_batch_dim` from the default value `True` to `False`.

     Set `with_batch_dim` to `True` if models contain the `batch` dimension, such as image and text processing models.
 Assume that `batch_size=2` and the current request has three instances of images which will be split into two batches for model inference.
 For the first batch, two images are inferred to return two results.
 For the second batch, the remaining image is copied and inferred to return one result.
 Finally, three results are returned.